derickcarlo1/OOP_CalculatorPy/README.md

 I created this calculator program to demonstrate the principles of object-oriented programming in Python.
 By implementing the calculator using classes and objects, it becomes modular and extensible, allowing for easy addition of new operations in the future.

 ## Features 🤖
--Supports four basic arithmetic operations: addition, subtraction, multiplication, and division.
+-Supports four basic arithmetic operations: addition, subtraction, multiplication, division and cube function.
 -Uses the operator module from Python's standard library for performing the calculations.
 -Utilizes a user interface class to handle user input, display results, and error messages.
 -Implements error handling for invalid input and division by zero.